Articles

 • Fever

-However, did you know that bacteria is already present in most of your food?
-It’s true.
-Bacteria gets into our food during processing, packaging, or when it is grown.1
+Believe it or not, small amounts of bacteria are already present in most of your food.
+Bacteria get into our food during processing, packaging, or when it is grown.
+(1) Even organic foods can have bacteria on it.
+(2)

-However, a simple washing of the food can clean off most bacteria.
-What’s more important is that bacteria that has contaminated your food goes into hibernation when put in the refrigerator or freezer until it is either washed off or dies when cooked properly.
+The good news is that simply washing your food can clean off most bacteria.
+Bacteria on your food goes into hibernation when put in the refrigerator or freezer.
+It often stays there until it is either washed off or dies when cooked properly.

 High-Risk Foods

 If you’re following The Myers Way®, you’re not eating processed foods, GMOs, or preservatives.
-The chemicals used on these foods are designed to increase their shelf-life.
-While that may sound like a good idea when we’re talking about safe food storage, these chemicals are full of toxins that lead to autoimmune disease.
+The chemicals used in these foods aim to increase their shelf-life.
+While that may sound like a good idea when we’re talking about safe food storage, these chemicals are full of toxins.
+Many of these toxins create inflammation, which can lead to autoimmune disease.

-I always recommend a diet full of organic fruits, vegetables and meats.
-However, these foods are not immune to bacteria and don’t contain the toxic ingredients meant to keep them “fresh” so proper care in cooking and storing is still essential to keep them safe to eat.
-Eggs, prepared salads, and meat are considered high-risk foods.
+I always recommend a diet full of organic fruits, vegetables, and meats.
+However, these foods are not immune to bacteria.
+They also don’t contain the toxic ingredients meant to keep them “fresher, longer”.
+Therefore, proper cooking and storing are essential to keeping them safe to eat.
+Eggs, prepared salads, and meat are high-risk foods.
 Even dairy substitutes are at risk for bacteria that can lead to food poisoning.

-The best way to kill bacteria in food is to cook it to a safe temperature.
-Invest in a good food thermometer to ensure your food is cooked to the proper temperature.
-The CDC recommends the following temperature guidelines for food safety:4
+The best way to kill bacteria in food is to cook it at its safe temperature range.
+Invest in a good food thermometer to ensure your food cooks all the way through.
+The CDC recommends the following temperature guidelines for food safety: (4)

-Now that you know the high-risk foods and the safe temperatures for cooking and safe food storage, let’s discuss the differences between plastic and glass containers for safe food storage.
+Now you know which foods are high-risk foods and what safe temperatures are for cooking and safe food storage.
+Next, let’s discuss the differences between plastic and glass containers for safe food storage.

 Plastic Food Containers

 Let’s begin by talking about plastic food containers.
 Plastic food containers are the most convenient and appear to be the most affordable way to store food.
-However, they come with a couple of considerable drawbacks.
+However, they come with considerable drawbacks.

-For starters, remember that you cannot put plastic food containers in the freezer.
-The freezing temperatures are detrimental to plastic and can cause it to deteriorate.
-The other issue with plastic food containers for safe food storage is that many plastic containers contain toxins like Bisphenol A (BPA), which has been shown to imitate estrogen and other hormones in the body.
-Here are a few pros and cons of plastic food containers for safe food storage.
+For starters, you cannot put plastic food containers in the freezer.
+The freezing temperatures are detrimental to plastic and can break it down.
+Plastic food containers for safe food storage also contain toxins like phthalates and Bisphenol A (BPA).
+These can imitate estrogen and other hormones in the body.
+In addition to these, there are several other reasons plastic food containers are bad for both your health and the planet.
+Let’s take a deeper dive into why I caution against plastic food containers.

 Not Environmentally Friendly

-Did you know that we’ve reached the point where we purchase one million plastic bottles every minute?
-Or that 91% of those are not recycled, even though they’re made from materials that are easy to recycle?6 Or that it requires more than 17 million barrels of oil to produce plastic bottles each year?7 That’s not even adding in the waste from plastic food containers.
-We tend to see plastic as disposable and part with it easily, adding to our landfills and polluting the environment.
+Did you know society as a whole purchases one million plastic bottles every minute?
+Or that 91% of those are not recycled?
+This is very unfortunate, especially since they’re made from materials that are easy to recycle.
+(5) In addition, it takes more than 17 million barrels of oil to produce plastic bottles each year!
+(6) That’s not even adding in the waste from plastic food containers.
+We tend to see plastic as disposable and part with it easily.
+This mentality adds to our landfills and pollutes our environment.

 Plastic Contains Toxins

-I mentioned phthalates, which are everywhere including your personal care products, and bisphenol A (BPA).
-These are the primary toxins in your plastic food containers yet not all plastic food containers contain BPA.
+I mentioned phthalates and bisphenol A (BPA) earlier.
+These toxins are everywhere!
+In fact, these are the primary toxins in your plastic food containers.
+That said, not all plastic food containers contain BPA.
+Phthalates can cause reproductive issues in men, as well as development problems in children.
+(7)

-Plastic products are given resin identification codes (RIC) for ease of recycling and indicate if they contain BPA.
-These codes are located on the bottom of your plastic food storage containers.
+Plastic products have resin identification codes (RIC).
+This helps with recycling.
+It also indicates if they contain BPA.
+These codes are on the bottom of your plastic food storage containers.
 Plastics with an RIC of 1, 2, 4, and 5 are the safest.
-Plastics with an RIC of 3, 6, or 7 probably contain some concentration of bisphenol A (BPA), and should always be avoided.
+Plastics with an RIC of 3, 6, or 7 may contain some concentration of bisphenol A (BPA).
+Avoid these at all costs.

 Plastic Food Containers Can’t Store Frozen Food

-Freezer temperatures can cause plastics to deteriorate and leach phthalates and BPA into your food, especially during defrosting.
+Freezer temperatures can cause plastics to deteriorate.
+This leaches phthalates and BPA into your food, especially during defrosting.
 This means they could enter your body when you eat them.
-You should never freeze your food in any plastic.
+This is why you should never freeze your food in any plastic.

 Plastic Stains Easily

-Certain foods and sauces can become trapped in the pores of plastic’s porous surface.
+Do you ever notice how some foods seem to stain your place containers?
+Plastic has a porous surface, and certain foods and sauces can become trapped in these pores.
 Depending on the food, this can leave stains in the container.
-The likelihood of staining is increased if the plastic is heated in a microwave because heat expands the plastic’s pores and allows the sauce to get trapped in them.
-While this may not be a huge issue to everyone, the unsightly appearance and smell may make your lunch a little less appetizing.
+The likelihood of staining increases if you heat the plastic up in a microwave.
+This is because heat expands the plastic’s pores, allowing the sauce to get trapped in them.
+While this may not be a big deal to some, the unsightly appearance and smell may be a turn-off.

 Plastic Is Unsafe to Heat

 If you put a plastic container in the microwave it probably won’t melt.
-However, even if it doesn’t melt, it does open up the pores to allow chemicals to leach into your food.
-Plastic food containers marked “microwave safe” only means the container won’t melt, not that it’s actually “safe” to do.
-You should never put plastic containers in an oven to heat food.
+However, it does open up the pores.
+Again, this allows chemicals to leach into your food.
+Plastic food containers marked “microwave safe” only means the container won’t melt.
+It does not mean it’s actually “safe” to do.
+On another note, you should never put plastic containers in an oven to heat food.
+The intense heat will very likely melt your plastic containers!

 Glass Food Containers

 Now let’s discuss glass food containers for safe food storage.
-Glass is a sturdy material that does not release chemicals or toxins into food, However, glass food containers can be expensive, heavier and take up more space.
-Here is a look at the pros and cons of glass containers.
+Glass is a sturdy material that does not release chemicals or toxins into food.
+The downside is that glass food containers can be more expensive.
+They can also be heavier and take up more space.
+Despite this, there are many benefits of using glass.
+Let’s take a look at some of the biggest benefits of glass food storage containers.

 Glass Containers are Easy to Clean

 Glass has a non-porous surface, which makes it easier to clean.
-Because it doesn’t have pores like plastic, food particles can’t get stuck in them and grow bacteria.
-Glass doesn’t deteriorate over time and can survive hundreds of cleanings in the dishwasher.
+Since it doesn’t have pores like plastic, food particles can’t get stuck in them.
+This prevents unwanted bacteria.
+Glass also doesn’t deteriorate over time and can survive hundreds of cleanings in the dishwasher.

-Freezing temperatures do not damage glass the way they do plastic which makes them ideal to use to store frozen food.
-While glass can handle freezing temperatures and being heated, it’s not a great conductor of heat.
-If you put hot glass into cold water, or vice versa, the surface contracts and causes the glass to break so it’s important to heat or cool glass slowly if it’s been exposed to an extreme temperature.
-When moving food from the freezer to be cooked or storing leftovers I recommend leaving the container on the counter for a short time to cool down or heat up before doing so.
+Freezing temperatures do not damage glass food storage containers the way they do plastic.
+This makes them a superior choice for storing frozen food.
+While glass can handle freezing and hot temperatures, it’s not a great conductor of heat.
+If you put hot glass into cold water, or vice versa, the surface will contract.
+This can cause the glass to break.
+That's why it’s important to heat or cool the glass slowly.
+When moving food from the freezer, I recommend leaving the container on the counter for a short time.
+This allows it to cool down or heat up more slowly, preserving the glass's integrity.

 Glass Containers are Safe for Heating